This Is Not That: Church

 Well, maybe we start by seeing the Church the way Jesus did.

-Not as a brand or building—but as a body with snacks.
+Not as a branded organization with a building—but as a global movement of people.
+Often with snacks.

 Seriously.
 In the New Testament, the Church isn’t a place you go.
 It’s a word for everyday people—flawed humans learning to trust Jesus.